CivicActions/ssp-toolkit/docs/controls/SA.md

 #### Amazon Web Services (AWS) US-East/West control support

-The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: information system documentation.
+The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: external information system services.